 To conquer the Village, bikers must navigate a short, strenuous loop in a time-trial style race.
 Open to kids, novices and elite bikers, this race is a whirling dervish.
 Visit ConquerTheVillage.com for more information.

-Meanwhile, the restaurants and eateries will be buzzing nearby: Trattoria Stella is a star among the fine dining scene in Traverse City, while Higher Grounds, Left Foot Charley, Underground Cheesecake Co. and Pleasanton Bakery all offer artisinal specialty creations—those being coffee, wine, cheesecake and baked goods, respectively.
+Meanwhile, the restaurants and eateries will be buzzing nearby: Trattoria Stella is a star among the fine dining scene in Traverse City as well as the Sicilian restaurant Pepenero, while Higher Grounds, Left Foot Charley, Underground Cheesecake Co. and Pleasanton Bakery all offer artisanal specialty creations—those being coffee, wine, cheesecake and baked goods, respectively.

 5).
 Have a Traverse City Memorial Day Picnic